Pumpkins for Sale

 Autumn Trees at the MN Zoo

-Explore the small town of Red Wing.
-Check out Explore MN‘s fall color finder to see the full list of different drives and best times.
-This is also a perfect time to visit the Superior Hiking Trail as the colors are amazing!
+Explore Red Wing.
+Check Explore Minnesota’s fall color finder for routes and timing.
+This is also a great time to hike the Superior Hiking Trail.

 Vikings Game